exasol/websocket-api/docs/commands/closePreparedStatementV1.md

-### ClosePreparedStatement: Closes a prepared statement
+### closePreparedStatement: Closes a prepared statement

 This command closes a prepared statement which has already been created.